spawn57/oauth/README.md

 `npm install`

-2. install all the frotend dependencies by running
+2. go to the client dir

 `cd client`

+3. install all the frotend dependencies by running

 `bower install`

+4. go back to the project root folder

+`cd ..`

-3. run the server by using the commands
+5. run the server by using the commands

 `npm start`

-4. open the browser to [http://localhost:7777/](http://localhost:7777/) to see the app
+6. open the browser to [http://localhost:7777/](http://localhost:7777/) to see the app

 # Running the test
 1. To run the unit test for the client use the command